-We met with a client who builds software to help charities apply for financial support in the form of grants was working on a new version of their grant management application.
-The previous version of the software was complex to understand and to use and the learning curve was steep, to say the least.
+Our client who builds software to help charities apply for financial support in the form of grants, was working on a new version of their grant management software.
+The previous version of the application was complex to understand and to use and the learning curve was steep, to say the least.
 Consequently, their share of this very specific market was under threat by their competitors.

 The main issue was widely considered to be the out-of-date and unintuitive user interface which had been modified over the years with added functionality.
 So System Concepts were approached to review and test the existing application to understand the user journey and discover what were the main pain-points and help to write a brief for a redesign.